JetBrains/intellij-community/README.md

 ### Opening the IntelliJ Source Code for Build
 Using IntelliJ IDEA **File | Open**, select the `<IDEA_HOME>` directory.
-* If IntelliJ IDEA displays an error about a missing or out of date required plugin (e.g. Kotlin), [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart IntelliJ IDEA.
+* If IntelliJ IDEA displays an error about a missing or out-of-date required plugin (e.g. Kotlin), [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart IntelliJ IDEA.
 * If IntelliJ IDEA displays an error about a Gradle configuration not found, [refresh the Gradle projects](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html).